Dre Campbell Farm

 • Place a crown on top, fill with soil, and water well.
 Over the coming weeks, as shoots appear, water them well and cover them with soil.

-• Fertilizing the plant with compost over the coming weeks and picking off any red berries that appear.
+• Fertilize the plant with compost over the coming weeks and pick off any red berries that appear.

 • Cut below soil level, leaving the crown behind.
 In years one through three of these new plants, the results will be dismal or not consumable.